Delaware and Ulster Railroad

 The Delaware and Ulster Railroad (DURR) is a heritage railroad based in Arkville, New York.

 History

-The last regularly scheduled passenger train over the former Ulster & Delaware Railroad (U&D) tracks was operated between Kingston and Oneonta by the New York Central Railroad on March 31, 1954.
-The tracks were then cut back to Bloomville in July, 1965 to make way for construction of Interstate 88 near Oneonta, and for lack of freight business west of Bloomville.
+The last regularly scheduled passenger train over the former Ulster and Delaware Railroad (U&D) tracks was operated between Kingston and Oneonta by the New York Central Railroad on March 31, 1954.
+The tracks were then cut back to Bloomville in July 1965 to make way for construction of Interstate 88 near Oneonta, and for lack of freight business west of Bloomville.
 Ownership of the tracks passed to Penn Central in 1968, and to the government-backed Conrail on April 1, 1976.
 The last westbound freight train over the mountains was operated by Conrail on September 26, 1976, with the return trip to gather up all remaining freight cars taking place on October 2, 1976.